Bottle with drain note inside

 6. Make sure the pilot safety switch connection to the control valve is tight.

-Gas burner flame noisy (whistling).
+10. Gas burner flame is noisy (whistling).

-Yellow gas burner flame.
+11. Yellow gas burner flame.

-Gas burner flame floats.
+12. Gas burner flame floats.

 1. The T&P relief valve will open when the water temperature is too high or if the pressure gets too high.

-2. If the inlet to the water heater is fed directly from the water main with no pressure relief valves or check valves between them then when the water heater heats the water and it expands, the extra volume of water simply flows back toward the water main.
+2. If the inlet to the water heater is fed directly from the water main with no pressure relief valves or check valves between them, then when the water heater heats the water and it expands, the extra volume of water simply flows back toward the water main.

-4. Placing an expansion tank in the line at the inlet will give the increased volume of water someplace to go and prevent operation of the relief valve.
+4. Placing an expansion tank in the line at the inlet will give the increased volume of water someplace to go and prevent the operation of the relief valve.

-Water heater knocking sound.
+14. Water heater knocking sound.
 Hot water heater banging noise.
 Knocking sound in water heater.

-Water heater sooting.
+15. Water heater sooting.

 4. An obstruction could create carbon monoxide poisoning.

-Hot water smells like rotten eggs.
+16. Hot water smells like rotten eggs.

 1. Certain types of bacteria can react with the magnesium anode rod resulting in a rotten egg odor.